Drug signs and teenagers

 - Rapid, explosive speech (from using uppers)

 - Cough that does not go away

-- Unusual odor on breath (inhalant drugs)
+- Unusual odor on breath (from using inhalant drugs)

 - Increased appetite (with marijuana use)